MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/count-rows.md

 ## [SDK for .NET](#tab/sdk)

-When the `returntotalrecordcount` attribute value is `true`, the <xref:Microsoft.Xrm.Sdk.EntityCollection> returned from the `RetrieveMultiple` operation includes values for the following properties:
+When the `returntotalrecordcount` attribute value is `true`, the <xref:Microsoft.Xrm.Sdk.EntityCollection> returned from the [RetrieveMultiple](xref:Microsoft.Xrm.Sdk.IOrganizationService.RetrieveMultiple%2A)  method includes values for the following properties:

 |Property|Description|